-After the IRG accepts submissions based on principles specified in Section 2.2, the IRG technical editor will produce a set of IRG working drafts.
+After the IRG accepts submissions based on principles specified in Section 2.2, the development process of the review work begins.
+The IRG technical editor will first produce a set of IRG working drafts.

 2.3.1.
 Principles on Submitted Ideographs